python/peps/.github/PULL_REQUEST_TEMPLATE/Infra or meta change.md

----
-name: Other
-about: Infra or meta change not falling in another category
----

 <!--
+This template is for an infra or meta change not belonging to another category.
 **Please** read our Contributing Guidelines (CONTRIBUTING.rst) to make sure this repo is the right place for your proposed change.
 Thanks!
 -->